 This report is based on a data-driven analysis led by scientists at the University of California, Santa Barbara (UCSB) that highlights priority areas for protection in the high seas.
-The report was researched and written by Nichola Clark, a principal associate with The Pew Charitable Trusts' initiative on protecting ocean life on the high seas, and Grace Reville, a senior associate with the Blue Nature Alliance.
+The report was researched and written by Nichola Clark, a senior officer with The Pew Charitable Trusts' ocean governance project, and Grace Reville, an officer with the Blue Nature Alliance.